ZonghaoLi777/githubTrending/README.md

 ## C++

+* 【2024-01-16】[Stellarium / stellarium](https://github.com/Stellarium/stellarium) - Stellarium is a free GPL software which renders realistic skies in real time with OpenGL.
+It is available for Linux/Unix, Windows and macOS.
+With Stellarium, you really see what you can see with your eyes, binoculars or a small telescope.
 * 【2024-01-15】[Seneca-244200 / OOP-Workshops](https://github.com/Seneca-244200/OOP-Workshops) -
 * 【2024-01-15】[s-kachroo / SamsungPractice](https://github.com/s-kachroo/SamsungPractice) - Problems for Samsung Research Institute, India - 3 hours Online Test.
 * 【2024-01-15】[m417z / CVE-2023-36003-POC](https://github.com/m417z/CVE-2023-36003-POC) - Privilege escalation using the XAML diagnostics API (CVE-2023-36003)